Parking Garage & Canopy Lighting

 Parking garage lighting and canopy lighting are terms used to describe both outdoor lighting and indoor lighting that is commonly surface, pendant, or recessed-mounted to a structure’s ceiling, soffit, or overhang.
 This type of lighting is generally used to provide illumination to areas for vehicle and pedestrian use.
 There is a wide range of fixture sizes, shapes, and mounting types that can be categorized as lighting for parking garages or canopies.

-Below are a few image examples of Canopy and Parking Garage Light Fixtures
+Below are a few image examples of canopy and parking garage light fixtures.

 Below is some information on the types of HID Lamps:

-Common (HID) Lamp wattages used for wall pack lighting range from 70 Watts to 400 Watts.
-The higher the wattage, the higher the light output.
-The function of the area being illuminated, combined with the quantity, spacing, and mounting height plays a role in the existing wattages that are utilized.
-A 175w or 250w HID Fixture (very common wattages for Wall Pack Light Fixtures) can cost up to $91 and $131 to operate per lamp, per year, in electricity alone.
+Energy CostsCommon HID lamp wattages used for parking garage lighting and canopy lighting fixtures range from 100 watts to 400 watts.
+The higher the wattage the higher the light output.
+The function of the area being illuminated, combined with the quantity, spacing, and mounting height of the fixtures plays a role in the existing wattages that are utilized.
+A 175w or 250w HID fixture (very common wattages for garage lighting) can cost up to $109 in addition to $156 to operate per lamp, per year, in electricity costs alone.

 Maintenance CostsMaintenance costs are often a big concern for parking garage light fixtures and canopy light fixtures.
 In addition to the potential lamp lifetime concerns, parking garage lighting and canopy lighting, being commonly mounted over parked vehicles, can be difficult to access and maintain during normal business hours.
 A standard size parking garage utilizing a HID lamp can easily spend up to $32,671 in maintenance costs over the course of three years.